Ginseng

 Ginseng: instructions for use

 Dosage Tincture - 3 times a day before meals, 30-50 drops.
-Tablets and capsules - 1-3 pcs per day.
+Tablets and capsules - 1-3 pieces per day.
 Use ginseng supplements at the dosage indicated on the package.
 Do not exceed the recommended dose to avoid side effects.
 Do not take longer than 8-12 weeks in a row, take breaks in treatment.

 Useful properties of ginseng